MisanthropicShayna/edabit-solution-repository/README.md

 # Edabit Solution Repository
-This repository contains solutions to various Edabit programming challenges that I have solved, in multiple languages.
+This is a repository of my solutions to various Edabit programming challenges from multiple languages, from stupidly simple to challenging.

-You can visit the website yourself here, if you'd like: https://edabit.com
+You can visit the website and solve challenges for yourself, if you'd like: https://edabit.com

-The repository structure is as follows.
+### Repository Structure

 ```
 challenges